sistlalab/biogeochem-scripts-and-example-data/README.md

 **I am new to R/Rstudio, where do I start?**
 Follow this course to gain basic familiarity in R: https://datacarpentry.org/R-ecology-lesson/index.html

+Follow this to gain familiarity with integrating R and Git(hub): https://afredston.github.io/learn-git/learn-git.html

 All example data in: 'biogeochem_example.xlsx'
 Format your data exactly this way or the scripts will not run!